cision/rover-ui/README.md

 ### Customizing the theme with a custom build

+There are a few different styling paradigms at work in RoverUI.
+Currently, the best way to customize appearance is by forking the project and making a custom build.

 1. Fork the `rover-ui` repository
 2. Edit files
 3. Run `yarn build` from the project root
 4. Publish your fork
 5. Point your front-end consumer app at the fork

+Now, you can edit CSS-in-JS and/or the CSS custom properties that are imported for use in CSS modules.

 ##### CSS-in-JS